 DeepTeam

 DeepTeam is a Python framework that red-teams LLM systems including chatbots, RAG pipelines, and AI agents.
-It runs automated vulnerability scans against the OWASP Top 10 for LLMs.
+It runs automated scans against the OWASP Top 10 for LLMs.

 Augustus